 More on Congress

-Montana Congressman Greg Gianforte tonight issued the following video statement after President Donald Trump’s State of the Union address:
+WASHINGTON, D.C. – Montana Congressman Greg Gianforte tonight issued the following video statement after President Donald Trump’s State of the Union address:

 WASHINGTON, D.C. – After speaking on the House floor earlier today to urge Senate Democrats to abandon their filibuster of a government funding bill, Montana Congressman Greg Gianforte voted to reopen the federal government.

 “I am thankful the government will reopen soon so our troops will get paid and 24,000 Montana children will have health insurance soon,” Gianforte said.

 WASHINGTON, D.C. – Following Senate Democrats’ vote last night to shut down the federal government, Montana Congressman Greg Gianforte announced he will not accept his pay until the federal government reopens and America’s troops are paid.

 “While I voted to fund the government, Chuck Schumer and Senate Democrats voted last night to shut down the government.
 They have cut off health insurance for 24,000 Montana children.
 They have cut off pay for our troops,” Gianforte said.

 WASHINGTON, D.C. – Montana Congressman Greg Gianforte issued the following statement:

 “Last night, I voted to keep the government open and to reauthorize the Children’s Health Insurance Program, which 24,000 Montana kids depend on.
 In the meantime, Senate Democratic Leader Chuck Schumer threatens to shut down the government.